Renting an Apartment in Siem Reap

 Alternative Search Options

-For serviced apartments, the standard one-month visa will suffice, however, for short-term and longer-term rentals you will need to have a one-year business visa.
-To obtain the one-year extension, make sure that when you get your Cambodian visa at the border, airport or online that you opt for the US$25 Business Visa (Type E), not the usual US$20 Tourist Visa that most travellers obtain.
+For serviced apartments, the standard one-month visa will suffice, however, for short-term and longer-term rentals (say, from 6-12 months or longer) you will need to have a one-year business visa.
+To obtain the one-year extension, make sure that when you get your Cambodian visa at the border, airport or online that you opt for the US$35 Business Visa (Type E), not the usual US$30 Tourist Visa that most travellers obtain.

 A travel agent can extend the Tourist Visa by one month for you (ours cost US$44 per person), however, you cannot then transfer from the Tourist Visa to the Cambodian Business Visa, which means if you entered the country on a Tourist Visa you will have to exit the country and re-apply for a Business Visa when you cross the border back into Cambodia again.

 With the Business Visa (Type E) stamp you can hand over your passport to a good travel agent in Cambodia who can arrange your 12-month Business Visa.
 Ours cost US$284 per person and only took a few days.

 There are many travel agents in Siem Reap who can do this for you, however, we’ve been using the sweet Sopheak from Sopheak Na Travel & Tours for the past 18 months.
 She also arranges a car and driver for us when we need to go to Battambang or Poipet on the border (US$35 one way, US$60 return)

 Sopheak Na Travel & Tours

 If you have had a different experience to us renting an apartment in Siem Reap or have additional tips to share or questions to ask, we’d love to hear from you in the Comments below.
 We’re here for a while.